NikitaBarsukov/xsd-tree-viewing/README.md

 DELL:EMC summer pratice 2017.

-Client-server appliction which allow represent your XSD-file as tree in your browser.
+Client-server appliction which allows represent your XSD-file as tree in your browser.
 Used technologies:
 - Spring Boot
 - Bootstrap